 Credits for taught courses shall be awarded subject to the fulfilment of required conditions.
-The minimum requirements for the award of credits are set out in the Code of Assessment at \$16.40 - \$16.44 in the University Fees and General Information for Students chapter of the University Calendar.
+The minimum requirements for the award of credits are set out in the Code of Assessment at §16.40 - §16.44 in the 'University Fees and General Information for Students' section of the University Calendar.

-- 6.1 A candidate will be permitted to progress to preparation of the dissertation only if he or she has obtained an average aggregation score of 12 (equivalent to C3) or above in the taught courses described in §4 with at least 75% of the credits at Grade D3 or better and all credits at Grade F or above. - 6.2 A candidate will be permitted to progress to commencement of the research project leading to submission of a thesis or equivalent research portfolio only if he or she has obtained an average aggregation score of 15 (equivalent to B3) or above in the taught courses and dissertation described in §4.
+- 6.1 A candidate will be permitted to progress to preparation of the dissertation only if he or she has obtained a grade point average of 12 (equivalent to C3) or above in the taught courses described in §4 with at least 75% of the credits at grade D3 or better and all credits at grade F or above. - 6.2 A candidate will be permitted to progress to commencement of the research project leading to submission of a thesis or equivalent research portfolio only if he or she has obtained a grade point average of 15 (equivalent to B3) or above in the taught courses and dissertation described in §4.